Why Zoom, Teams, and Google Meet Notetakers Fall Short for Accounting Firms

 Why do Zoom, Teams, and Google Meet notetakers cause problems for accounting and bookkeeping firms?

-Because they’re designed to work inside a single meeting platform and generate basic summaries or transcripts, not to support how firms operate day to day.
+Because they're designed to work inside a single meeting platform and generate basic summaries or transcripts, not to support how firms operate day to day.
 Accounting teams need meeting notes that flow into client records, follow-ups, deadlines, and workflows, while native tools often leave that work as manual admin.
+They also don't understand accounting-specific context — so summaries miss what matters most.

 What's the biggest limitation of native AI notetakers if a firm uses multiple meeting platforms?